OpenDevEd/bwrap-cursor/README.md

 ## Security Considerations & Trade-offs

   * **⚠️ Do Not Sandbox High-Level Directories:** The security model relies on you providing a specific project path.
-Running `bcursor /` or `bcursor ~` will make your entire filesystem or home directory writable, respectively, completely defeating the purpose of the sandbox.
+The script includes built-in protection against running on high-level directories.
+It will refuse to run if you attempt to use `/`, `/usr`, `/etc`, or your home directory (`$HOME`) as the project path, as this would defeat the purpose of the sandbox.

   * **D-Bus for Convenience:** This script allows access to the D-Bus by default.
 This is what allows Cursor to do things like open a native file-picker dialog or integrate with your system theme.
 While this presents a minor theoretical risk (a compromised app could ask other apps to do things), it is necessary for a good user experience.
 For maximum security, you can comment out the `DBUS_SESSION_BUS_ADDRESS` line in the script, but be aware this will degrade functionality.

   * **Shared config directories for cursor with/without sandbox:** By design, the config directories for both sandboxed cursor and unsandboxed cursor are the same.
 Therefore, this sandboxing model is not suitable for testing e.g. extensions which you do not trust.

+  * **GPU Passthrough:** The script automatically detects and passes through GPU devices (`/dev/dri`, NVIDIA devices) for hardware acceleration.
+This is necessary for smooth performance but grants the sandboxed application access to GPU resources.

+  * **X11/Wayland Access:** The script passes through display server sockets and environment variables, which is necessary for GUI functionality but allows the sandboxed application to interact with your display system.

 ## Removing DBUS access